The prom took place a few weeks later. Martha arrived wearing a teal dress.

 “My grandfather wrote it,” John said.

-“Mind if I take it home?”
+“Mind if I take it home to read it?”

 “Interesting book,” Monica said.
 “Very entertaining.”